 Learning how to become a teacher in Ohio is the first step toward a career in the education space.
-Most secondary teachers need a bachelor's degree and Ohio teaching credentials, but preschool teachers typically need an associate's degree and a certification in early childhood development.
+Most secondary teachers need a bachelor's degree and Ohio teaching credentials, but preschool teachers typically need only an associate degree and a certification in early childhood development.
 It's up to you to decide which path you want to take.

 Ohio Teaching Credentials

 Ohio has a tiered licensing system.
 The state issues a four-year resident license to new teachers who are graduates of an in-state accredited teacher prep program.
 They also issue an alternative four-year resident license to students who are pursuing an alternative certification route.
 (Alternative resident educator licenses help to expand the pool of high-quality teachers and are typically obtained in subject areas where there is a shortage of teachers.)
 When either of the four-year resident programs is successfully completed, you will receive a professional educator license for five years, which is renewable.

 If you decide to study for an advanced degree in Ohio, the senior professional educator license is granted for five years and is renewable.
 It's issued to teachers who have earned an advanced degree and have taught successfully for nine years -- at least five of those years with a professional educator license and after completing a master teacher portfolio.
 The lead professional educator license is issued to teachers who have met the requirements for the senior license and have earned a teacher leader endorsement.
 National board certification may be substituted for the portfolio and endorsement.

 If you want to acquire a teaching certificate in the state of Ohio you must:

 - Obtain a bachelor's degree from an accredited institution

 - Complete a state and regionally approved teacher education program

 - Obtain passing scores on all Ohio Educator Assessment (OAE) tests